 For further information visit the National Missing Children's Day page at https://www.ncjtc.fvtc.edu/

 Attention 5th Graders!

-The 2017 National Missing Children's Day Poster Contest has started.
-5th graders who are interested in participating can created a poster which includes the slogan "Bring Our Missing Children Home".
+The 2021 National Missing Children's Day Poster Contest has started.
+Fifth graders who are interested in participating can create a poster which includes the slogan "Bringing Our Missing Children Home".
 Please see below flyer and application for further information and poster requirements.
-Posters need to be received at CBI by Friday, February 17, 2017.
+Posters need to be received at CBI by Monday, February 8, 2021.
 The posters can be mailed to:CBI attn: Poster Contest 690 Kipling St. Ste.
 4000 Lakewood, CO 80215